Effective Date: 12 December, 2019

 We use organisational, administrative, technical and physical security measures to protect your Personal Information.
 These measures include computer safeguards and secured files and facilities.
 We require Service Providers to safeguard Personal Information and only use your Personal Information for the purposes we specify.

 We will keep your Personal Information only as long as we need to deliver our products and services, unless we are required to keep it for longer periods because of law, regulation, litigation or regulatory investigations.
-For example, your Personal Information could be stored by American Express for seven years after you close your account due to anti-money laundering and anti-terrorist financing regulations.
+For example, your Personal Information could be stored by American Express for five years after you close your account due to anti-money laundering and anti-terrorist financing regulations.
 When your Personal Information is no longer necessary for our business, legal or regulatory needs, we will take reasonable steps to securely destroy such information or permanently de-identify it.
 For more information about American Express’s retention periods for Personal Information, please contact us using the number on the back of your card.